fharper/speakerkit/abstracts.md

 ### Adopt Kubernetes Easily With Kubefirst, an Open Source GitOps Platform

 Ever hear someone say that Kubernetes is not complicated.
 It makes my head spin every time!
 Like with any new platform, there is a learning curve, and as with any other technology, the more experience you have, the better you become.
 Still, I feel like Kubernetes (K8s for close friends) introduce a lot of new concepts that were unfamiliar to us.
-There are also a lot of moving pieces which make the time to digest it all, longer than previous technology we’ve learned.
+There are also a lot of moving pieces which make the time to digest it all, longer than previous technologies we’ve learned.
 Don’t get me wrong, it makes sense since we are talking about a powerful platform that can scale container orchestration from a mom & pop shop, to a Google ecosystem size-wise.

 Getting started is not a piece of cake, and Kubefirst, a free and open source tool, comes to the rescue.
 It provides a fully automated application delivery and infrastructure management GitOps platform which does the hard work for you, while setting you up for success with the best cloud native tools: all that with a single command.
 In this talk we will cover the pros and cons of Kubefirst, while giving you everything you need to get started with your very own Kubernetes deployment in a breeze.